0xAlphaDevs/Mezo-Agent/README.md

 ## Mezo Agent

-An AI agent that uses chain signatures to interact with Bitcoin and Mezo Testnet.
+AI agent to bring onchain bitcoin finance to masses | Built for Mezo Network

 ### Features

-- **_Chain Signatures_** : Create and sign Bitcoin transactions using chain signatures technology.
+- **_Chatbot Widget_** : An embeddable AI assistant that lets users chat, query, and execute Bitcoin finance actions.
-- **_Bitcoin Integration_** : Generate BTC transactions and send them directly to Bitcoin through the agent.
+- **_Onchain Actions_** : Use natural language to create and send transactions on Mezo Testnet.
+Ex: Send 5 MUSD to 0x_Address
-- **_Bitte AI Runtime_** : Advanced AI agent running on Mezo testnet powered by Bitte.ai runtime for blockchain transactions.
+- **_Agent Dashboard_** : A personalized control center that visualizes your assets on Mezo Testnet.

 ## Table of Contents